India Pesticides FY26 profit rises 45.8% to ₹120 crore

 *this image is generated using AI for illustrative purposes only.

 India Pesticides Limited reported a net profit of ₹120 crore for the financial year ended March 31, 2026, an increase of 45.8% from ₹82 crore in the previous year.
-Revenue from operations for the year stood at ₹1,057 crore, compared to ₹829 crore in FY25.
-The performance was driven by strong domestic demand and volume growth, alongside improved operational efficiencies.
+Revenue from operations for the year stood at ₹1,078 crore, compared to ₹843 crore in FY25.
+The performance was driven by strong domestic demand, volume growth, and improved operational efficiencies, with EBITDA increasing by 44.7% to ₹194 crore.
 Earnings per share (EPS) improved to ₹10.40 from ₹7.14 in the previous year.
 The Board of Directors has recommended a dividend of ₹0.75 per equity share of face value ₹1 each for the financial year ended March 31, 2026, subject to shareholder approval.

 Financial Performance Overview